 How to Use a VPN with a Roku Streaming Stick

-Why a UK Residential IP Makes the Difference
+What a UK Residential IP Changes

-How to Set It Up with Your Roku
+Setting It Up with Your Roku

 - Plug it into your internet abroad (broadband, 4G/5G or Starlink)